Author: Jarod Bona

 We receive a lot of questions about potential group boycott actions.
 This is probably the most frustrating type of antitrust conduct to experience as a victim.
 Companies often feel blocked from competing in their market.
 They might be the victim of marketplace bullying.

 You can also read our Bona Law article on five questions you should ask about possible group boycotts.

 Many antitrust violations, like price-fixing, tend to hurt a lot of people a little bit.
 A price-fixing scheme may increase prices ten percent, for example.
 Price-fixing victims feel the pain, but it is diffused pain among many.
 Typically either the government antitrust authorities or plaintiff class-action attorneys have the biggest incentive to pursue these claims.

 Perpetrators of group-boycott activity, by contrast, usually direct their action toward one or very few victims.
 The harm is not diffused; it is concentrated.
 And it is often against a competitor that is just trying to establish itself in the market.
 The victim is often a company that seeks to disrupt the market, creating a threat to the established players.
 This is common.
 Of course, excluding or limiting competitors from a market may also create diffused harm among customers or sellers for those excluded competitors.

 The defendants may act like bullies to try to keep that upstart competitor from gaining traction in the market.
 Sometimes trade associations lead the anticompetitive charge.

 Group boycott activity often occurs when someone new enters a market with a different or better idea or way of doing business.
-The current competitors—who like things just the way they are—band together to use their joint power to keep the enterprising competitor from succeeding, i.e. stealing their customers.
+The current competitors—who like things just the way they are—band together to use their joint power to keep the enterprising competitor from succeeding, i.e. stealing their customers and market share.

 Sometimes group-boycott claims are further complicated when the established competitors—the bullies—use their relationships with government power to further suppress competition.
 Indeed, sometimes the competitors actually exercise governmental power.